17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 Saint Louis Art Museum

 Art lovers: Are you craving a cultural shot in the arm?
 Get your culture fix at the Saint Louis Art Museum.
 Perched on a hilltop overlooking the fountains of historic Forest Park, this site began life as the Palace of Fine Arts during the 1904 World’s Fair.
-Today, it’s known around the world as one of the most prominent art galleries in the US and is one of St. Louis’s must-see museums.
+Today, it’s known around the world as one of the most prominent art galleries in the US and, in our opinion, is one of St. Louis’s must-see museums.

 Saint Louis Art Museum

 The Saint Louis Art Museum showcases 33,000 works of art spanning 5,000 years and multiple genres.
-This stunning three-story collection features paintings, cultural artifacts, sculptures, and ancient masterpieces from around the world.
+This stunning three-story collection features a wide array of paintings, cultural artifacts, sculptures, and ancient masterpieces from around the world.

 Browse the gift shops for an eclectic assortment of art-inspired mementos.
 Time to reboot?
 Grab a bite and enjoy the view at the Panorama Restaurant.